 Westminster (England, 1993): "Madam Speaker, I —" Baxter groaned and lifted the pen.
 He stuck the end in his mouth and sucked on it, searching for a better opening line.
 He crossed out the first words and started again.
 "Madam Speaker, the —" His pen froze again.
 "Damn it, why won't the words flow?"

 The Australian Writers' Centre ran a 29 Word Story Challenge on 29th August 2019.
 The rules were: The story must contain exactly 29 words, begin and end with the same word, and include the names of at least two countries.
 With a lucky hyphenation, my repurposed We Need to Talk was spot on 29 words.

 The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
 A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
 And then a phone rings.

 A faded photo of my dad from the 1970s inspired this short piece of microfiction.
 He had a faraway look in his eyes and a Mona Lisa smile on his much younger face.
 As art lovers have done for centuries with Leonardo da Vinci's Mona Lisa, I wondered what was on my dad's mind when the photo was taken?

-The bench outside the headmaster's office was hard.
-It was designed to make you squirm.
-But once you'd sat down, you daren't wriggle to relieve the creeping pins and needles.
-Because if you did, Old Heavy-handed Hamilton, would look up through the glass of his office door and note your fidgeting.
+The wooden bench in the hallway outside the headmaster's office was hard.
+It made you squirm.
+But once you'd sat on the bench, you daren't wriggle to relieve the creeping pins and needles.
+Because if you did, old Heavy-Handed Hamilton would look up through his glass office door and note your fidgeting.